 While Victoria was home to plenty of bushrangers of various ilks, there was one highwayman that stood head and shoulders above the rest – Harry Power.
 The curmudgeonly crim was responsible for a huge number of robberies on the roads, though he never had much luck in bailing up wealthy people.
 Perhaps his most productive day of robbery was one he undertook in Buckland Gap towards the end of Winter in 1869.

 Edward Coady was an experienced coach driver, but even the most seasoned veteran might have gone their entire career without ever encountering a bushranger.
 In May he had been bailed up by Harry Power when he was taking a coach from Bright to Beechworth.
 Power had interrupted the journey near Porepunkah and demanded gold, but there was none to be had.
-The passengers were subjected to demands for payment, a Chinese man receiving particular scrutiny from Power who had an aversion to the his kind.
+The passengers were subjected to demands for payment, a Chinese man receiving particular scrutiny from Power who had an aversion to his people.
 In the end, Power stole a horse from a passing squatter and took his leave, allowing the coach to continue on.

 On Saturday, 28 August, 1869, Edward Coady was given a new assignment.
 He was to drive the Buckland Mail to Myrtleford via Bowman’s Forest.
 The journey began routinely enough at around 6:00am.
-The coach trundled along its usual route with its cargo of passengers – a servant girl, Ellen Hart, employed by Mrs. Hay of Myrtleford; Mrs. Le Goo the wife of a Chinese storekeeper in Buckland; William Hazelton, the Bright storekeeper who took position on the box seat.
+The coach trundled along its usual route with its cargo of passengers – a servant girl, Ellen Hart, employed by Mrs. Hay of Myrtleford; Mrs. Le Goo the wife of a Chinese storekeeper in Buckland; and William Hazelton, the Bright storekeeper who took position on the box seat.
 Part way through the journey the coach stopped at the Gap Hotel.
 Here the passengers were joined by the young son of Mr. Holloway, the proprietor of the Gap Hotel.
 The coach soon took off again, mailbags jostling and jumping with every curve and bump along the way.
 Riding close behind the coach was Mr. Holloway’s daughter, Mrs. Boyd, who had joined the group at her father’s pub.
 As the horses pulled the coach down the Buckland Gap towards the forest, about 4 miles from Beechworth, suddenly the path was impassable.
 The horses pulled up and Coady peered down where he saw three large logs laying across the road.
 He had scarcely any time to think before a voice boomed from the scrub with a slight Lancashire accent, heavily inflected with an Irish brogue.

 Harry Power emerged, brandishing a double-barrelled shotgun, with two pistols tucked into his belt.
 He stood slightly less than average height at 5’6 1/4″ tall, and was covered in scars.
 Beneath his crumpled felt hat his hair flicked out in greasy silver shocks.
-His face was mostly beard, but when he spoke one could glimpse his mangled and missing teeth, stained yellow and blackened around the gums from excessive pipe smoking.
+His face was mostly beard, but when he spoke one could glimpse his mangled and missing teeth, stained yellow, and blackened gums from excessive pipe smoking.
 His bright blue eyes peered out from behind crow’s feet and a heavy brow as he levelled the shotgun at Coady.
 The occupants of the coach were ordered to disembark and stand by a fire the bushranger had set up.
 As they complied, Power demanded the captives take out their valuables and place them on the ground.
-He scored a gold watch and 4s 6d from Hazelton, £2 16s from Coady, and 13s from the storekeeper’s wife, though he did give her a shilling back do she could buy a coffee down the toad.
+He scored a gold watch and 4s 6d from Hazelton, £2 16s from Coady, and 13s from the storekeeper’s wife, though he did give her a shilling back so she could buy a coffee down the road.
 Power was not convinced that the woman had surrendered all her valuables and suggested that if she was not forthcoming he would strip her naked to find her hidden treasures.
 The terrified woman stood fast by her assertion and it was only the intervention of the other victims that caused Power to relent.
-Perhaps noting that Miss Hart was a servant, Power did not bother to get her to turn out her pockets.
+Perhaps noticing that Miss Hart was a servant, Power did not bother to get her to turn out her pockets.
 Finally, he took a penknife and comforter from Holloway’s son but gave him 1s 6d in payment for them.
 As for Mrs. Boyd, she could not comply with Power’s demand for cash as she had none.
-Power was unconvinced, stating that a woman riding a horse with a sidesaddle and saddlebags worth upwards of £14 is unlikely to be strapped for cash, then elected to take the mount instead.
-Mrs. Boyd begged to be allowed to keep her horse and gear, even suggesting she could ride back to her father’s hotel and get him anything he liked if she could keep it.
+Power was unconvinced, stating that a woman riding a horse with a sidesaddle and saddlebags worth upwards of £14 is unlikely to be strapped for cash, then elected to take her mount instead.
+Mrs. Boyd begged to be allowed to keep her horse and gear, even suggesting she could ride back to her father’s hotel and get him anything he liked if she could keep them.
 Power refused to bargain with the distressed woman and stated that she could borrow two pounds from one of the other women, whereupon it was brought to his attention that he had just robbed them.
-Mrs. Boyd’s brother, young Holloway, offered to give the money Power had given him back is the bushranger would allow his sister to keep the horse.
+Mrs. Boyd’s brother, young Holloway, offered to give the money Power had given him back if the bushranger would allow his sister to keep the horse.
 Power was amused by the display of solidarity but refused the gesture.
 Hazelton had, by this point, had a gutful and informed Power that Mrs. Boyd was indeed a poor woman and the gear on the horse was won at a raffle, not purchased outright.
 The heated exchange was suddenly interrupted by the arrival of a rider, to which Hazelton snidely remarked, “Here’s a haul for you.”

 The rider was promptly bailed up and made to turn out his pockets.
 When the man reached for his coat pocket Power cocked his gun, stating “It is not there where people are in the habit of keeping their money.”